pasciaks/lostwords-org-library/README.md

 Note: This code is from many years ago and just being added to npm and the related Github repository as a way to establish a growing, improved code base.

+Note: This library is configured for use as a backend Node.js function to be used server side.
+Thanks to today's lessons, I will be creating a frontend library function soon.
+Please check back.

 ---

 ```bash